 1. Ensure your safety

 The more familiar they become with your plans and destinations, the more at ease they'll be.

 Not only will it force you to stay out of questionable spots, but knowing they'll be able to follow your every step might finally convince them.

 2. Pay for the trip yourself

 You will have to make sacrifices and reach a certain level of responsibility: get and keep a job, not go out as much, etc.

 Thus, financing your adventure in its entirety will show your parents not only maturity but also how badly you want it.

 3. Get on your parent's good side before you ask them

 If so, go ahead with tips # 1 and # 2.
 If not, you must work on building trust first.

 It's as simple as respecting their curfews, offering to help around the house, maybe even pitching in next time mom goes grocery shopping or dad takes the family out to dinner.

 Be genuine in your efforts to become an independent young man or woman.
 This will benefit all parties involved.

 4. Have friends your parents know and trust tag along

-Whenever I asked mom for permission to go to a party or event as a teenager, the first question she asked me was “who's going?“
+Whenever I asked mom for permission to go to a party or event as a teenager, the first question she asked me was, “who's going?“

-You should always pick your friends wisely, but even more so when you're trying to go traveling without parents or chaperones!
+You should always pick your friends wisely, but even more so when you're trying to go traveling without parents or chaperones.

 5. Prove the trip's value

 Have you been taking Spanish classes?
 Say you want to practice your Spanish with locals in Playa Del Carmen.

 Heck, just showing a genuine interest in whatever destination's heritage will let your parents know you're curious about the world around you and wish to explore it.
+Good luck!

 This story was brought to you in partnership with Family Orbit.